 5 Bathroom Fittings to Handle Condensation

-Someone takes a shower or a bath and steam takes over the bathroom.
-We might appreciate the heat at the moment, but the walls, furniture and other hygiene or cosmetic products (which, by the way, probably should not be there) will suffer the consequences.
+Someone takes a shower or a bath and steam will take over the bathroom.
+We might appreciate the heat at the moment, but the walls, furniture and other hygiene or cosmetic products can be affected. (check out 12 bathroom products you should not leave out) .
 Furthermore, slippery surfaces are dangerous for users and humidity leads to the proliferation of some pathogens that may cause, for instance, allergies.

-We kind of know that we must dry the area with a cloth when it is steamy, but most people do not bother.
-Therefore, we better consider to prepare sanitary facilities to cope with wetness, whether recently built or if we are going to refurbish the room.
+We know it is necessary to dry the area with a cloth when it is steamy, but most people don’t bother.
+Therefore, designing bathrooms to cope with wet conditions is going to be advantageous.
+Here are some of the ways you can do that:

-- Since cold finishes tend to attract more condensation, we could install double glazed windows or materials in the wall that are warmer than, for example, tiles.
+- Since cold finishes like tiles tend to attract more condensation, we could install double glazed windows or materials in the wall that retain more heat.

 - With the same reasoning, demisting mirrors or mirror demisters warm up the glass, so it does not get blurred.
 These heating pads need an electrical source.

 - Every time a bath or shower is taken, doors have to remain closed if we do not want that dampness to damage other parts of the premises.
-Opening the window is not always an option: maybe there is none or it is very cold or wet in the outside (i.e. like in the UK).
-Let’s consider ventilation grilles, which passively take hot air outwards, and extractor fans.
-It is more and more common to link the extractor fan and the shower light, so that users can not forget to turn it on.
-In case these built-in items are not feasible, there are portable extractor fans and also dehumidifiers.
-Anyway, one should be keep the system clean.
+Opening the window is not always an option: either because there aren’t any or it is very cold or wet outside (i.e. like in the UK).

-- Fix conveniently to the wall or to the floor grab rails and shower bars that offer a good grip even when there is moisture, such as those with granular or textured finishes, fluted bars, rubber grips or ergonomic designs (curved, hand-shaped).
+- Fix grab rails and shower bars that offer a good grip even when there is moisture, such as those with granular or textured finishes, fluted bars, rubber grips or ergonomic designs (curved, hand-shaped).

 - Of course, place a bathroom mat to prevent balancing acts, slips and eventually falls.

-In IFS, we think about the practicalities of appliances and fittings in the bathroom and toilet.
+At IFS, we think about the practicalities of appliances and fittings in the bathroom and toilet.
 We wish to provide as much information as customers may need to achieve the best decision.
-Do not doubt to contact our team or use our web tools to find the most suitable energy efficient hand dryer for your needs, easy to operate soap dispensers or the type of grab rail that will ease mobility, especially for disabled users and the elderly.
+Do not hesitate to contact our team or use our web tools to find the most suitable electric hand dryer for your needs, easy to operate soap dispensers or the type of grab rail that will ease mobility, especially for disabled users and the elderly.